 Janet Krasner Aronson, PhD

-Prior to joining CMJS, Janet worked as a computer programmer, a systems analyst, and a graphic designer, and religious school teacher.
+Prior to joining CMJS, she worked as a computer programmer, a graphic designer and religious school teacher.
 She was a member of the first cohort of the Barnard College/Jewish Theological Seminary double-degree program, in which she earned bachelor's degrees in computer science and Bible.
-She earned a certificate in graphic design from Northeastern University and an MA in applied sociology from University of Massachusetts-Boston where she taught undergraduate sociology courses.
+She has an master's degree in applied sociology from the University of Massachusetts, Boston.